Sudokuru/Frontend/README.md

 Existing issues in main branch can be [viewed here](https://app.snyk.io/org/sudokuru)

-# Run Code Coverage and Jest E2E tests

-To enable code coverage, toggle `collectCoverage` to `true` in `jest.config.ts` file.
-Coverage results are outputed to `jest-coverage` folder.

-Run `npm run test:unit`
-This will run all jest tests and output to the `junit.xml` file and to console.

 # Run Code Coverage and Cypress E2E tests

 Run `npm run web:dev`